 Kriolu (Cabo Verdean creole)

 Tiếng việt (Vietnamese)

-- On September 22, 2020, the Commonwealth of Massachusetts issued updates to the previously issued safety standards for restaurants during the COVID-19 public health emergency.
-On September 23, 2020, Mayor Martin J. Walsh announced how these updates will be implemented for both indoor and outdoor dining in the City of Boston.
-These updated safety standards go into effect on September 28, 2020.
+- On September 22, the state issued updates to the safety standards for restaurants.
+On September 23, Mayor Walsh announced how these updates will be put in place for indoor and outdoor dining in Boston.
+These updated safety standards go into effect on September 28.

 - City Hall is only open to the public on Tuesdays, Thursdays, and Fridays, from 9 a.m. to 5 p.m.
 If you need to visit City Hall for essential services, you must make an appointment.

 - The plastic bag ordinance banning plastic bags at establishments in Boston will go back into effect on September 30.

 - Boston is in Step 1 of Phase 3 of the state's reopening plan.
 We continue to update City-specific guidance for Boston on our reopening website.